 Discover a career that connects you with others and enables you to make a difference for future generations.
 Become a teacher.

-Shenandoah University’s comprehensive program prepares you to be an effective elementary or middle school teacher.
+Shenandoah University’s comprehensive program prepares you to be an effective elementary school teacher.
 You’ll complete coursework necessary to earn Virginia licensure (coursework can be adapted for teachers who are provisionally licensed), and spend 300-500 hours gaining hands-on classroom experience.

 Teacher education programs at Shenandoah University are approved by the Virginia State Board of Education and Teacher Education Accreditation Council (TEAC/CAEP).

 Learn More About This Program

 Students in the College Of Arts And Sciences seeking to become licensed as teachers take courses in the arts and sciences as the predominant part of their first two years at the university.